Images from Notre Dame's season that culminated in a run to the NCAA title game

 Many of the best players in Notre Dame history have played under Corrigan, as his graduates include each of the top five point scorers in the program's history, six of the top seven goal scorers and each of the top six players on the career assist list.

 Playing beyond the college level has been a reality for a number of Corrigan's student-athletes.
-Over 35 have been a member of a professional team in either Major League Lacrosse or the National Lacrosse League.
+Nearly 40 have been a member of a professional team in either Major League Lacrosse or the National Lacrosse League.

 It certainly did not take Corrigan long to place Notre Dame on the national lacrosse map.
 After leading the Irish to a 7-6 record in his first season in 1989, Corrigan's 1990 squad made history by gaining the school's first-ever USILA national ranking (17th in the final poll) and earning Notre Dame's first invitation to the NCAA Championship.